ReneDussault/Python-AtoZed/README.md

    - Select your Python interpreter when prompted

 4. **Start learning:**
-   - Run code cells with `Ctrl+Enter` (will keep the current cell selected) or Shift+Enter (will move you down to the next cell)
+   - Run code cells with `Ctrl+Enter` (keeps current cell selected) or `Shift+Enter` (moves to next cell)
-   - Follow the course from start to finish or pick and choose what you want from the table of content
+   - Follow the course from start to finish or jump to specific topics using the table of contents

+> **Note**: You can use any IDE that supports Python and Jupyter notebooks!

 ---